randomstring/dotemacs/README.md

 ## Problems

+Step one, google to see if there's a new and improved way to fetch *melpa* packages.
+Last know location is at the top of the ```init.el``` file.
+If you're upgrading to a new version of emacs, then you probably want to nuke ```~/.emacs.d/elpa/``` and start over.

+Make sure you can access the melpa repo.
+Try running ```M-x package-refresh-contents``` and then a test of installing a package with ```M-x package-install RET flycheck``` (just as an example to instal).

 I keep running into the problem that I need to install ```use-package``` first.
 To do this run ```M-x package-install RET use-package RET``` and restart emacs.

 If emacs gets stuck loading a package, you may need to manually refresh the packages with ``M-x package-refresh-contents``.

 More recent changes should prevent the above problems.

+Make sure the chosen python virtualenv is valid and working.
 If when loading a python .py file you see flake8 related loading errors.
 Chances are there is a problem with not having a virtual environment set.
 Run ```M-x elpy-config``` and make sure things look right.
 See ``Installing pip Modules`` above.

 ## Acknowledgments